-Flexion and extension of wrist: With your arm laying flat on a table, hang your wrist and hand over the edge.
+Flexion and extension of wrist: With your arm lying flat on a table, hang your wrist and hand over the edge.
 Keep palms faced down.
 Gently raise and release just your hand.
-Hold for a few seconds and repeat 10 times.
-You may use a light weight for added intensity.
+Hold for a few seconds and repeat ten times.
+You may use a lightweight for added intensity.

-Side to side wrist bends: This one is very simple.
-You are bending your wrist from left to right while your palm remains flat.
+Side-to-side wrist bends: This one is straightforward.
+You bend your wrist from left to right while your palm remains flat.
 It is known as a radial to ulnar wrist deviation.
-If you can, hold the position on each side for a few seconds.
-Repeat 10 times on each side.
+Hold the position on each side for a few seconds if you can.
+Repeat ten times on each side.

-Flexion and extension stretch: This one is similar to the first exercise but without the use of a table.
-Hold the wrist in an extension position with arm extended straight.
+Flexion and extension stretch: This one is similar to the first exercise but without a table.
+Hold the wrist in an extension position with the arm extended straight.
 You can use your other hand to support the wrist.
 Hold for a few seconds.
-And repeat the same stretch with a flexion wrist position.
+Repeat the same stretch with a flexion wrist position.
 You can do this also at the side.

 The exercises listed above can help to treat problems with wrist flexion.
 Other treatments include: